GMOD/Apollo/docs/TestScript.md

 11.3) color by CDS

-12) 'Zoom to base level' to reveal DNA Track and test sequence annotation alterations:
+12) 'Zoom to Base Level' to reveal DNA Track and test sequence annotation alterations:

 12.1) Insertions